 When it comes to maintaining a garden while caring for your feline friends, it’s essential to be cautious about the plants you cultivate.
 One such herb that often graces gardens is rosemary.
 But can cats eat rosemary?
 Is rosemary safe for cats?

 Cat owners often find their felines nibbling on stuff they are not sure about.
 It can be a cause of distress.
-After all, we don’t want our pets to come in harm’s way just because of our ignorance.
-One such dilemma of cat owners is that if they should allow the cats to nibble on rosemary or not.
-Many herbs are toxic to cats and dogs, which brings rosemary under the doubt, too.
-Let’s settle it ones and for all and find out the answers of questions–Is rosemary toxic to cats?
-Can cats eat rosemary?
-Learn how to grow rosemary in pots!
+After all, you don’t want our pets to come in harm’s way just because of our ignorance.
+But do not worry!
+Here are the answers to all your questions!

 Is Rosemary Toxic to Cats?

 The short and quick answer is, No!
 So if you recently saw your cat munching on rosemary and worried about any harm coming their way, calm down.

 Rosemary is not toxic to cats, and if taken in small amounts, won’t cause any trouble.
 Rosemary is excluded from the list of poisonous plants for cats and dogs by the American Society for Prevention of Cruelty to Animals (ASPCA).

 But is it okay if your cats eat it occasionally?

 Can Cats Eat Watermelon?
 Is It Safe?
 Learn here